Dedicated to Excellence

 A cum laude juris doctor graduate of Mitchell Hamline School of Law, Melinda worked her way through school assisting a local prosecutor while parenting a young child.
 She earned a Bachelor of Science in Organizational Management & Leadership from Friends University after a career managing other people's businesses.

 While at MHSL, she served as a law review managing editor and won a CALI Excellence for the Future Award in Deals and Disputes.
 Melinda packed her law school experience with elective criminal law courses, completing Constitutional Criminal Procedure, Comparative Criminal Law, Advanced Advocacy: Criminal Trial, and Expert Witness Advocacy before continuing her legal education as a licensed professional in the state of Kansas.
 Specialized continuing legal education includes courses in real estate, property and trusts for estate planning.
-Melinda also teaches law and practice as a part-time Adjunct Professor of Law.
+Melinda also teaches trial advocacy skills as a part-time Adjunct Professor.

 Passionate and Empathetic